drafthouse/adc-mcc/README.md

 For this coding assessment we are asking you to put together an API (one or more endpoints) to help us understand the percentage of seats that we've sold.
 We call this the "fill rate" and it's an important metric as it helps us schedule the correct amount of labor at the venues and helps us determine if our film programming/scheduling is optimal or needs to be tweaked.

-This example is a bit contrived as we wouldn't really use our transactional middleware to report on a metric like this but it's a good example of how we often have to combine data in interesting ways.
+This example is a bit contrived as we wouldn't really use our transactional middleware to report on a metric like this but it's a good example of how we often have to combine data in interesting and inconvenient ways.
 Our middleware platform regularly has to bend over backward to work around oddities with the systems with which we integrate and this challenge is a little window into that world.

 ## Submission Mechanics